status-im/nim-workspace/README.md

 Clones a Status project you intend to work on.
 An interactive script will ask you whether you also want to clone each of the transitive dependencies of the project.
-All dependencies that were not cloned for development will be installed in the Nimble cache.
+All dependencies that were not cloned for development will be installed in the Nimble cache. `add-project` will clone the project from `status-im` organization.
+If you want to clone project from different github organization you may set ORG env variable.

 Projects can be removed from the workspace by just deleting the respective directory.
 This will result in Nimble installing the project's package in